Chapter 19.142

 (d) Description of the extent to which a watercourse will be altered or relocated as a result of proposed development.

-(3) Designation of the administrator.
-The director or designee is hereby appointed to administer and implement this chapter by granting or denying development permit applications in accordance with its provisions.
+(6) Designation of the local administrator.
+The director or designee is hereby appointed to administer, implement and enforce this chapter by granting or denying development permit applications in accordance with its provisions.
 The director shall:

 (a) Review all development applications to determine that the requirements of this chapter have been satisfied;